apk/apk.github.com/_posts/2012-05-17-bytestream-over-udp-for-mobile.md

 and will only send data packets when they recently received something from the other side.
 This avoids sending data and thus filling the bloat buffers when the channel isn't open at the moment.
-While the client continues indefinitely to send beacons the server only Ldoes so for a short time when not hearing from the client.
+While the client continues indefinitely to send beacons the server only does so for a short time when not hearing from the client.
 This avoids sending packets to a client address when the client has lost its network session and the address may already have been reassigned to someone